tjvantoll/articles/master-detail/article.md

 cd pokemon
 ```

-The Angular CLI generates an app with a lot of files, but all you’re interested in for now are the ones in your new app’s `src/app` folder.
+The `ng new` command takes some time, as it needs to download Angular and its dependencies from npm.
+When the command finishes you’ll have a project with a lot of files, but all you’re interested in for now are the ones in your new app’s `src/app` folder.

 To set up a structure you’ll need for this tutorial, alter the files in the `src/app` folder to look like the listing shown below.
 (Don’t worry about the contents of any of these files yet, as we’ll be covering that shortly.)

 ```
 src/app